Amsterdam/afvalophaalgebieden/README.md

 Then you can get the coordinates from the chosen address URI:
 - https://api.data.amsterdam.nl/atlas/typeahead/bag/bag/verblijfsobject/03630003761571/

-You can use these coordinates in two get Prameters: x and y to get the garbage collection days: https://api.datapunt.amsterdam.nl/afvalophaalgebieden/search/?x=121394.0&y=487383.0
+You can use these coordinates in two GET parameters: x and y to get the garbage collection days: https://api.datapunt.amsterdam.nl/afvalophaalgebieden/search/?x=121394.0&y=487383.0

 # Requirements